 Five Tips to Get your Emails Opened, Read and Clicked

 While sending emails is easy, cutting through the daily clutter of messages your clients and prospects receive is not.
-Now that more online activity is done on handheld devices than on desktop computers, email campaigns should be mobile-centric to ensure that they have as much impact on small screens than on full size monitors.
+Now that more online activity is done on handheld devices than on desktop computers, email campaigns should be mobile-centric to ensure that they have as much impact on small screens as on full-size monitors.

 Tip: A/B testing is a great way to see which of your calls-to-action resonates best with your readers.
 Split your list and test each call-to-action, and use the one with the most hits for your future sends.